vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/README.md

 # VMware Cloud Foundation Security Configuration & Hardening Guide

 The VMware Cloud Foundation (VCF) Security Configuration & Hardening Guide (SCG) is the baseline for hardening and auditing guidance for VCF and the components within.
-It has long served as guidance for virtualization administrators looking to protect their infrastructure.

 Security is always a tradeoff, and turning on all security features, to their highest levels of security, often impedes day-to-day administration efforts.
 The goal of this guide is to be a core set of security best practices that inform administrators.
 It is not a catalogue of all available security controls, but instead a reasonable baseline on which to build.
 It is also not a design guide.